blackmann/blackmann.github.io/src/content/blog/as-a-dad.md

 Teaching this little one to be compassionate.
 To put the continuity and well-being of humanity first.

 The idea that once in a while I can pull off some tricks to wow him/her.
-Sometimes, some cool handshakes, some orignami, backflips[^2], what-not.
+Sometimes, some cool handshakes, some origami, backflips[^2], what-not.
 Jokes only both of us understand.

 [^2]: Can't do this now, but will definitely figure it out.